HL7/fhir-bfdr/input/pagecontent/ihe_specification_relationship_and_guidance.md

 ### Relationship between BFDR IG (this specification) and BFDR-E

-Both the BFDR FHIR IG and BFDR-E deal with a set of common data elements - those described by the requirements of birth and fetal death reporting in the USA.
-These data elements can all be identified using the IJE (Inter-Jurisdictional Exhange) data element names.
+Both the BFDR FHIR IG and BFDR-E deal with a set of common data elements - those required for birth and fetal death reporting in the USA.
+These data elements can be identified using the IJE (Inter-Jurisdictional Exhange) data element names.

 The Data Mappings tables in the BFDR-E specification use the IJE data element names.

-Where possible, the BFDR FHIR IG profiles also include the relevant IJE data element names.
+Where possible, the BFDR FHIR IG profiles also include the relevant IJE data element names and a mapping table can be found [here](ije_mapping.md).

 For each IJE data element, the Data Mappings tables in the BFDR-E specification include a definition, a link to a Derivation Rule and a link to relevant Value Sets.